rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.numberOfServices"></a>
 ## *numberOfServices <sup>property</sup>*

-Provides access to the returns the total number of services in the service database.
+Provides access to the total number of services in the service database.

 > This property is **read-only**.